Spanish Website Archive

 In 2016 the first bulk crawl of the .es domain was carried out with internal resources.
 It lasted 3 months.
 That year also saw strengthened cooperations between Conservation centres in the Autonomous Communities and the BNE in the management and development of a collaborative legal deposit of online publications.
 Increasingly more centres are managing their own collections, using the tools that the BNE has made available to them.

-This is crawl emergency in the case of risk of extinction of websites.
+Additional emergency that are carried out in the case of a risk of disappearance of a website.